 INTRODUCTION TO SCHOOL COUNCIL

-The School Council enables pupils to share ideas and to raise issues and concerns.
+The School Council is an important element of ‘pupil voice’ at our school.
+It enables pupils to share ideas and to raise issues and concerns.

-At the meetings children make and vote for suggestions to make the school a better place.
-School Council meetings are joined by Miss Harling, but run by the Chair and Vice Chair who are Year 6 representatives who have been voted for by the other school councillors.
+At the meetings, children make and vote for suggestions to make the school, and our community, a better place.
+School Council meetings are joined by Miss Hanoman-Singh, but run by the Chair and Vice Chair, who are Year 6 representatives, who have been voted for by the other school councillors.
 Notes are made in every meeting and fed back to the class.

 Improvements the School Council has initiated